Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 We examine the significance of the Te\,\textsc{iii} emission at 2.1 $\mu$m more quantitatively by calculating what fraction of the total emitted flux it is responsible for in a range of 1.9 -- 2.3 $\mu$m, the results of which are shown for all models and epochs in Fig. \ref{fig:TeIII_fracs}.
 We find that its contribution at 10 days varies significantly by model composition and ejecta mass, ranging from $\sim$0.18 -- 0.72, with our `standard' model (yellow crosses in the centre panel) at $\sim$ 0.58.

 Below 2 $\mu$m we find a significant blending of species, with important contributions from Y\,\textsc{i}, Zr\,\textsc{i}, and various lanthanides, of which Nd\,\textsc{ii} and Ce\,\textsc{iii} are the most dominant.
-The emission of these species arises from various allowed E1 dipole transitions, contrary to the low-lying M1 transitions of the other species found in the emergent spectrum.
+The emission of these species arises from various E1 transitions, contrary to the low-lying M1 transitions of the other species found in the emergent spectrum.
 The vast majority of these E1 lines are, however, not optically thick at these wavelengths, i.e. they have the Sobolev optical depth $\tau_{\rm{sob}} < 1$, such that they are likely not absorbing emission from other species, and merely blending their emission with key species like Te\,\textsc{iii}.
 Regardless, their non-negligible contribution to the IR spectrum at 10 days highlights the importance of taking E1 dipole emission into account in the early nebular phase ($t \lesssim 10$ days).

-Moving redwards, we find important M1 forbidden emission from Br\,\textsc{i} at 2.71 $\mu$m, and Br\,\textsc{ii} at 3.18 $\mu$m, both from $n = 2 \rightarrow 1$ transitions, and with some minor blending from other species, notably the lanthanides and the Te\,\textsc{iii} $n = 3 \rightarrow 2$ forbidden transition at 2.9 $\mu$m.
+Moving redwards, we find important M1 forbidden emission from Br\,\textsc{i} at 2.71 $\mu$m, and Br\,\textsc{ii} at 3.18 $\mu$m, both transitions from the first excited state to the ground state, and with some minor blending from other species, notably the lanthanides and the Te\,\textsc{iii} $n = 3 \rightarrow 2$ forbidden transition at 2.9 $\mu$m.
 We then find a significant drop in emission at $\lambda \sim$ 3.5 -- 4.0 $\mu$m, followed by a double-peaked emission feature from Se\,\textsc{iii} at 4.5 and 5.7 $\mu$m, blended with Se\,\textsc{i} at 5.0 $\mu$m.
 The Se emission lines are M1 forbidden transitions between low lying states, the same as those initially predicted in previous semi-analytical studies and also suggested within observational contexts \citep[][]{Hotokezaka.etal:22,Gillanders.etal:24,Gillanders.Smartt:25}.
 Centred on 7.35 $\mu$m, we then have a broad emission feature from Ni\,\textsc{iii} $n = 2 \rightarrow 1$, after which the emission drops to negligible levels.

 As we move forwards in time to 20 and 30 days, we see the spectra evolve in various ways.
 Notably, the influence of neutral species is decreased, as they are ionized out of the inner two layers (see Fig. \ref{fig:thermo_evolution}).
 At 30 days, we find that the emission from Se\,\textsc{i}, Br\,\textsc{i}, Y\,\textsc{i} and Zr\,\textsc{i} has become minor, if not negligible, while Y\,\textsc{ii} and Zr\,\textsc{ii} have become more prominent.
 Now, the Y\,\textsc{ii} emission at 1.39 $\mu$m, and the Zr\,\textsc{ii} around $\sim 1.7\, \mu$m are blends of several low-lying M1 emission lines.
 Both of these species have low-lying states all of even parity, which precludes them from having E1 dipole transitions \citep[see e.g.][]{NIST_ASD}.
 The emission from doubly ionized species such as Se\,\textsc{iii} and Ni\,\textsc{iii} remains significant, even gaining in relative importance to the rest of the species as the ionisation structure favours doubly ionized states.
 This also occurs for Te\,\textsc{iii}, and we find that it becomes slightly more dominant at 2.1 $\mu$m, as is well shown in Fig. \ref{fig:TeIII_fracs}.